-If you are suffering from back pain after a car accident, you are not alone.
+If you are suffering from back pain, or even chest pain, after a car accident, you are not alone.
 You also are not without options.
 You have clear legal rights under Florida law—and you could be entitled to significant financial compensation for your medical bills and other losses.

 What to Do if You are Experiencing Back Pain After a Car Accident in Florida

 If you have a claim for financial compensation, there are some important steps you will need to take in order to protect your legal rights.
 Here is what you should do if you are experiencing back pain after a car accident in Florida:

 1. Get a Referral to See a Doctor

 When you are involved in a car accident, you should see a doctor as soon as possible.
 Back pain can be symptomatic of many different types of injuries, and you will need a thorough diagnosis to ensure that you receive proper treatment.

 Your choice of medical providers is extremely important, and we strongly encourage you to contact us so that we can give you a referral.
 We work with several specialists in the Palm Beach area, and we can help you get in with a trusted local doctor right away.